 Like oak, maple wood is a dense hardwood that burns slowly and produces a fire of high heat output.
 A small amount of smoke accompanies its burning capacity and travelers can use this type of wood to light up a fire, particularly during the cold winter days.

 You may face some difficulty when you try to chop this tree since it is quite dense, but the final result will definitely make it up to you.
 The best subtype of maple wood for campfires is the red maple or the Manitoba type.

 Hickory is considered one of the densest woods out there and for good reason: you will discover how difficult it can be to chop down this tree.
 However, when you do, you will experience one of the best slow-burning woods out there.

-Hickory is also, extremely popular for grilling and smoking of foods, like fish and meat because its flavor blends well with almost every type of food.
+If you’re looking for the best wood for campfire cooking, hickory is a good option.
+Hickory is good for grilling and smoking foods like fish and meat because its flavor blends well with almost every type of food.
 Therefore, you can combine your expedition in the woods with some tasty grilled food.

 A campfire is an essential element for your camp.
-Knowing different types of firewood and how they burn will allow you to pick the ideal firewood from what is available for your situation.
-Although creating a consistent fire that burns long and creates minimal smoke is important, you also want a wood that is easy to handle.
+Knowing different types of firewood and how they burn will help you in choosing the right type of wood for your situation.
+Although creating a consistent fire that burns long and doesn’t produce too much smoke is important, you also want wood that is easy to handle.